-Jogger in Canada Accidentally Crossed Border Into U.S. During Run, Detained For Two Weeks
+Jogger In Canada Accidentally Crossed Border Into U.S. During Run, Detained For Two Weeks

 It turned out to actually be a much bigger deal.
 U.S. Customs and Border Protection officers told her that she had crossed, illegally, into the United States, and that her “crime” had been captured on security cameras.
 What’s more, she was being taken into custody.

-Lacking a passport or any other means of identifying herself – she was jogging, after all – Roman called her mother, Christiane Ferne, to sort things out.
+Lacking a passport or any other means of identifying herself — she was jogging, after all — Roman called her mother, Christiane Ferne, to sort things out.
 But there was a problem: being French and not Canadian, Customs and Border Patrol wanted proof that Roman was also in Canada legally.
-It took two weeks for the three countries to dot all of the i’s and cross all of the t’s necessary to get Roman released.
+It took two weeks for the three countries to sort it all out and get Roman released.
 She was then returned to Canada.

 In a statement, a spokesperson for U.S. Customs and Border Protection said that anyone who crosses the border into the U.S. apart from doing so at an official port of entry, with proper paperwork, will be treated as having crossed the border illegally and will be “processed accordingly.”